tests-always-included/metalsmith-relative-links/README.md

         }
     })

-This uses [minimatch] to match files.
-The `.matchOptions` object can be filled with options that the [minimatch] library uses.
+This uses [metalsmith-plugin-kit] to match files.
+It allows options to configure the matching rules.

 The `modifyLinks()` function will, by default, change all `*.md` links into `*.html` and remove any `index.html` at the end of a URI.
 If you'd like different behavior, this function is able to be replaced.
 Let's say you wanted no file extensions ever and always create directory-style permalinks.
 Here's a sample function that does just that.